 Top Democrat unveils plan to revamp pensions, merge schools

-New Jersey's top Democratic legislator has unveiled a plan he says would restore fiscal health to New Jersey and save an ailing pension system.
+Traditional pensions would end for many New Jersey public employees who are new hires or have less than five years' experience under proposed legislation announced Friday by the state's top Democratic lawmaker.

-Among the package of bills proposed by Senate President Steve Sweeney are measures that would revamp pension plans for teachers and non-uniformed public employees, merge elementary school districts into regional K-12 school systems and require analyses of long-term tax abatements.
+The pension proposal was one of more than two dozen measures announced by Senate President Steve Sweeney, along with Democratic Assembly Majority Leader Lou Greenwald, Democratic Senate Budget Chair Paul Sarlo and Republican Senate Budget Officer Steve Oroho.

-Sweeney and Democratic Assembly Majority Leader Lou Greenwald announced the legislation Friday with Democratic Senate Budget Chair Paul Sarlo and Republican Senate Budget Officer Steve Oroho.
+Sweeney called the overall plan a "path to real, sustainable tax relief in a state with the highest property taxes, the second-largest unfunded pension liability, the second-worst credit rating, and the fifth-highest overall tax burden in the nation."

 The legislation was developed by the bipartisan Economic and Fiscal Policy Workgroup of economists, academics, government experts and legislators.